 What is the first thing that you notice when you hold a business card?
 Yes.
 The paper on which it’s printed!
 They say, “The first impression is the last impression.”
 So if you need to impress your potential customer, you need to give him a feel of what it would be like to do business with you.

 There are so many choices available when you choose the paper quality.
-You can go crazy in gloss and lamination, keep it sophisticated using matt finish, or give the customer a royal feel by using textured paper.
-The three P’s that you need to keep in mind while choosing the paper’s quality for the business card is – Price of production, Profession field, Printing effects.
+You can go crazy in gloss and lamination, keep it sophisticated using a matt finish, or give the customer a royal feel by using textured paper.
+The three P’s that you need to keep in mind while choosing the paper’s quality for the business card are – Price of production, Profession field, and Printing effects.

-Although white is the most commonly used colour for business cards, you can also consider using subtle colours like beige, cream, or grey.
+Although white is the most commonly used color for business cards, you can also consider using subtle colors like beige, cream, or grey.
 It might seem like a pathetic decision to deal with, but the business card’s base color can change the entire look and feel of it.
-One thing to remember here is never to use a background colour for the card instead of using a naturally coloured paper for printing.
+One thing to remember here is never to use a background color for the card instead of using naturally colored paper for printing.

-Most business cards are rectangular in shape.
+Most business cards are rectangular.
 However, many companies (especially those related to culinary and design fields) choose to experiment with the shape of the card to make it more exciting to look at.
 This makes the card more memorable.
-The only thing here is to remember is to keep the size of the small enough for it to fit in pockets and insides purses and wallets.
+The only thing here is to remember to keep the size small enough for it to fit in pockets and inside purses and wallets.

-Colours are a critical element of any design.
+Colors are a critical element of any design.
 For a business card, you should always go with either black or white for the text, if possible.
-You can add a few colour blocks in the layouts.
-Never use more than two colours in the template and make sure than the colours compliment the colours used in the logo design.
-It is essential for the colours used in the design to stir well with the colour of the paper.
+You can add a few color blocks to the layouts.
+Never use more than two colors in the template and make sure that the colors complement the colors used in the logo design.
+It is essential for the colors used in the design to stir well with the color of the paper.